 Bonus Tips: How To Read (Even More!)
 Classics

 Have a go at re-reading the classics that you didn’t like initially, or gave up on long ago.
 You know, the ones you were forced to read in high-school, or the ones that you tried and abandoned in your early twenties.
-You’ll probably be reluctant to revisit them at first, but I’m in it with you: I’m walking the walk, and circling back around to try Pride and Prejudice again for Keeping Up With The Penguins (having started, and abandoned, it no fewer than half-a-dozen times in the past).
+You’ll probably be reluctant to revisit them at first, but I’m in it with you: I’m walking the walk: I circled back around to Pride and Prejudice again for Keeping Up With The Penguins (having started, and abandoned, it no fewer than half-a-dozen times in the past).
 One of my favourite sayings is “you don’t read the book, the book reads you”, and it holds true with the classics most of all.
 You change and grow over the years, and you never know: you might just change and grow into a person that loves your currently-most-hated classic book. 😉

 Another great piece of advice is the one my husband gave to me when I was tackling Moby Dick: let go of the idea that you’re going to understand every single world, or fully comprehend the author’s meaning.
 In fact, let go of the idea that you’ll understand even most of it.
 Focus on getting into the flow of the book, and ride the author’s wave.
 You’ll get the gist, at least, and that will be enough for now.
 Save the in-depth understanding for future re-reads, because it takes the pressure off and lets you enjoy the book without tearing your hair out.
-(Fun fact: the only book for which this strategy hasn’t worked was The Golden Bowl, and that’s a pretty good strike rate given how many classics I’ve tackled for KUWTP!).

 And, finally, if you pick up a book and you’re giving it a red-hot go and you’re trying to get into the flow but it’s just not working… give it up!
 The fact is there are dozens – probably hundreds – of other classic books out there that you will enjoy and relate to.
 Don’t be afraid to ditch one half-way through, or a quarter of the way through, or even less if it really sucks.
 Your time is better spent on classic books that enrich your world and bring you joy.